haodeng/techy-notes/docker/docker_basic2.md

     # Attaching to running container
     docker run -d -it --name counter1 loodse/counter docker attach counter1

+## Delete by force (--force)

+    docker image rm 33bd5a1580e6
+    Error response from daemon: conflict: unable to delete 33bd5a1580e6 (must be forced) - image is being used by stopped container 84764cd3af0c docker image rm --force 33bd5a1580e6

 # Managing logs

     # check log